Kenworth Logo

 Red and white are the main colors of the company’s visual signs.

-• White – conveys the theme of research, design, and development.
-The company changed its locations, organizing work at new plants from scratch, which is also indicated by the white color.
-Starting from a move from Portland to Seattle, the firm moved on to a larger factory in the city, then temporarily to Yakima, then to the Fisher Body factory, then added additional production at Chillicothe, and also expanded to other countries.
+• White conveys the theme of research, design, and development.
+The company changed its locations, organizing work at new plants from scratch, as indicated by the white color.
+Starting with a move from Portland to Seattle, the firm moved to a larger factory in the city, then temporarily to Yakima, then to the Fisher Body factory, then added production at Chillicothe, and also expanded into other countries.

 The letters of the logo are massive and simple.
-Corresponding to large appliances, the design of which stems from the interest in functionality.
+Corresponding to large appliances, whose design stems from an interest in functionality.